Please read the Essential Information before applying.

 - Gifts or projects exclusively for the purpose of entertaining

 What happens next?

 Completed applications are considered by Community Foundation staff to check eligibility.
 You may be contacted for more information after applying and a decision making panel will make recommendations based on the fund’s criteria and the budget available.
-You should expect to hear the outcome of your application within 2 weeks of the panel meeting which will be held at the beginning of November 2018.
+You should expect to hear the outcome of your application within 2 weeks of the panel meeting which will be held in March 2024.

 Community Foundations for Lancashire & Merseyside